magentabusiness/magentabusiness.github.io/docs/user-guide/rule-engine-2-0/tutorials/rpc-reply-tutorial.md

 {"temperature":"52"}
 {% endhighlight %}

-It is expected result. **Controller A** sends RPC call to the Thingsboard with method **getTemperature**.
+It is expected result. **Controller A** sends RPC call to the IoT Hub with method **getTemperature**.
 Message was routed via configured Rule Chain and attribute of the related thermostat were fetched and returned in the responce.

-If we try to submit request with unknown method we will see message in the Thingsboard log file:
+If we try to submit request with unknown method we will see message in the IoT Hub log file:
 {% highlight bash %}
 curl -X POST -d '{"method": "UNKNOWN", "params":{}}' http://localhost:8080/api/v1/IAkHBb9N7kKD9ieLRMFN/rpc --header "Content-Type:application/json"
 {% endhighlight %}